kevany23/cs598-milestone1/README.md

 to generate the respective representation for the file given.
 Note that your file path should be relative to where the script is located - not the absolute path.
 Also note that path name should use '/' instead of '\\'.

+Now we will show some examples of generating the AST/CG/CFG.
+The source code we tested our graph visualizations on was the Apache commons-csv project which can be found here: https://github.com/apache/commons-csv

 Here's an example of the script and it's output:

 python3 static_analysis.py --representation AST --input "commons-csv/src/main/java/org/apache/commons/csv/Token.java"